MicrosoftDocs/entra-docs/docs/identity/authentication/concept-sspr-howitworks.md

 >
 > If you observe issues in receiving notifications, please check your spam settings.

-In Office 365, only Password Administrators, User Administrators, and Global Administrators can receive the password reset request notification emails, in order of priority
+Only Password Administrators, User Administrators, and Global Administrators can receive the password reset request notification emails, in that order of priority:

-- If your organization has all the three types of administrators, then only the Password Administrators receive the notification emails.
+- If your organization has all the three types of administrators, then only Password Administrators receive the notification emails.
 - If your organization only has User Administrators and Global Administrators, then only User Administrators receive the notification emails.
 - If your organization only has Global Administrators, then only Global Administrators receive the notification emails.

-If you have Password Administrators and you want custom administrators to receive the notification emails, assign them to Password Administrators.
+If you want custom administrators to receive the notification emails, use SSPR customizations and [set up a custom helpdesk link or email](/entra/identity/authentication/tutorial-enable-sspr#set-up-notifications-and-customizations).

 ## On-premises integration